waynodiablo/Oystercard/further_javascript/04_index_page.md

 ### Learning objectives covered

-- Set up a static web page.
+- Create an HTML page.
 - Serve a static website on localhost.

 ### To complete this challenge, you will need to: